-If your pet has a cataract, his eye will appear cloudy, and his vision may be affected.
+If your dog has cataracts, his eyes will appear cloudy, and his vision may be affected.

 You may notice that he has trouble seeing things properly and may begin to walk into otherwise familiar objects.

 If your dog's cataracts are left untreated, they will eventually lead to blindness.
-However, surgery can remove cataracts successfully, especially if they're treated early.
+However, surgery can successfully remove them, especially if treated early.

 Learn more about dog cataracts.

 PTEG is also often referred to as 'Cherry Eye'.

 Your Cocker Spaniel has a third eyelid that protects his eyeball.